The cartoon mouse's refuge: a neat arch-shaped hole cut into a wall at the floor, sometimes with a door.

 - The "Pixie & Dixie and Mr. Jinks" shorts on The Huckleberry Hound Show

-- Likewise the Looney Tunes cartoons featuring Speedy Gonzales and, before that, Babbit and Ratstello.
+- The cartoons featuring Speedy Gonzales and, before that, Babbit and Ratstello.

 - Sniffles lived in a mouse hole in some shorts as well, even earlier.